dianavoz/flash-cards/README.md

 # npm install
 Step 4: Start the app <br>
-run it with node app.js or nodemon
+run it with node app.js or nodemon in the terminal

 # npm start
 Step 5: View the website on http://localhost:3000/